paul-nechifor/vagrant-hadoop-cluster/readme.md

 # Vagrant Hadoop Cluster

-A mini Hadoop cluster configuration in Vagrant.
+A mini Hadoop cluster configuration in Vagrant with a variable number of slaves.

 ## Set Up

+### In the project dir

+By default, 3 slaves are used.
+Edit `nSlaves` in `Vagrantfile` to change it.

 Bring up the machines: